y-aoub/multi_linear_regression/README.md

 In this project we will determine the correlation coefficient between the three variables: quantity of nicotine, quantity of tar, the weight of the cigarette and the variable to be estimated: quantity of CO, going through the different stages of the multi-linear regression.

-The data is available in xlsx format, (goudron : tar, nicotine : nicotine and poids = weight)
+The data is available in xlsx format, (goudron : tar, nicotine : nicotine and poids = weight).